The Finite Duals of Affine Prime Regular Hopf Algebras of GK-Dimension One: Preliminaries

 \begin{proof} The condition implies that for any $I\in\mathcal{I}$, there exist some $I_1,I_2,\cdots,I_m\in\mathcal{I}_0$ such that $\sum_{i=1}^m I_i^\perp=\left(\bigcap_{i=1}^m I_i\right)^\perp\supseteq I^\perp$.
 Thus

 and the claim is then verified. \end{proof}

 Now we turn to a common feature of Hopf algebras in our cases.
-Specifically: \begin{itemize} \item For the remaining of this subsection, we assume that $H$ is a Hopf algebra which is a finitely generated left (or right) module over some subalgebra $P$, such that $P$ is a polynomial algebra $\k[x]$ or a Laurent polynomial algebra $\k[x^{\pm1}]$. \end{itemize} We would note in sequent sections that this assumption holds for all affine prime regular Hopf algebras of GK-dimension one.
-This assumption helps us to figure all the cofinite ideals of $H$:
+Specifically: \begin{itemize} \item For the remaining of this subsection, we assume that $H$ is a Hopf algebra which is a finitely generated right module over some subalgebra $P$, such that $P$ is a polynomial algebra $\k[x]$ or a Laurent polynomial algebra $\k[x^{\pm1}]$. \end{itemize} We would note in subsequent sections that this assumption holds for all affine prime regular Hopf algebras of GK-dimension one.
+This assumption helps us to figure all the cofinite left ideals of $H$: